cadbox1/glue-stack/docs/Development/RunningLocally.md

 We support Mac primarily and linux with best-efforts.

+This takes about an hour to download all 1-2gb of tools on a fresh mac on a slow internet connection.

 1. Open Terminal \(CMD + Space, type Terminal\)
 2. Create or just cd into your development folder